Ultimate Guide

 Additionally, it’s sometimes easier to jump into a call to clarify something with a lead or customer rather than texting.
 Respond.io is an early access beta provider of WhatsApp Business Calling API, so you can take advantage of this feature.

-WhatsApp API also allows for integration with third-party tools such as CRM systems, e-commerce platforms, and automation software.
+WhatsApp API also allows for integration with third-party tools such as CRMs including HubSpot and Salesforce, e-commerce platforms and automation software.
 These integrations can facilitate follow-ups and automate tasks like lead capture.

 Gif showing an example of how to integrate WhatsApp Business API with HubSpot CRM

-It fills in the gaps to make your sales and marketing efforts holistic, ensuring that no customer falls through the cracks.
+Providing greater context on each interaction, integration fills in the gaps to make your sales and marketing efforts holistic, ensuring that no customer is overlooked.
+Additionally, it makes processes more efficient as there’s no need to switch between multiple apps.

 5. Track the Entire Customer Lifecycle